 Although the prospect of a new world of automation, digitisation and cut-throat AI efficiency might seem bleak for human advisers, one thing an algorithm can’t do is look someone in the eye, build trust, empathise and coach.
 This is where the true value of an adviser remains untouchable.
 And this, we believe, will be the role of the financial adviser of the future.

 Human at Heart

 This reluctance to use purely machine-only advice shows that humans play an important role in people’s confidence, adjusting their coaching to different levels of understanding of financial products which can be extremely complex.
 For example, a recent study suggests that ‘financial acumen plays a key role in whether or not Millennials choose to use a digital advisory service.
-Of those who use robos, 26% say they feel knowledgeable about investing whereas only 12% say they did not’.
-The same study suggests that those using robos have a greater risk appetite with 12% saying their portfolio is ‘very risky’ compared to only 5% of non robo users.
+Of those who use robots, 26% say they feel knowledgeable about investing whereas only 12% say they did not’.
+The same study suggests that those using robots have a greater risk appetite with 12% saying their portfolio is ‘very risky’ compared to only 5% of non-robo users.

 The real sweet spot for advice firms will be for man and machine to work together, yet apply themselves to the aspect of advice they’re optimised for.
 Automation will fuel efficiency, AI will result in better, more consistent financial outcomes and humans will do what they do best: build relationships, trust and understanding.
 This perfect fusion of ‘Human + AI’ will be the answer to genuinely tackling long-standing industry challenges such as the advice gap, process bottlenecks and patchy accessibility.
 Importantly, it’ll change the attitude of the public towards financial advisers.
 They’ll be seen more as an integral and trusted mentor, providing crucial, frequent financial health checks similar to a dentist giving check-ups and advice.